jw35/bodhran-typesetter/README.md

 The canvas is sized to more-or-less exactly hold the diagram with no margin around it.
 You will probably want to add some padding or margins either to to canvas itself or to an element containing it.
-The canvas is tagged with `class="notation"` so it can be targeted with CSS.
+The canvas is tagged with `class="diagram"` so it can be targeted with CSS.

 You can alter the overall size of the notation diagram by assigning to